 Project Manager at Eastman Kodak Co., Rochester, New York

-- Bachelor of Science, mathematics and computer science; California University of Pennsylvania
+- B.S., mathematics and computer science; California University of Pennsylvania

-- Master of Science, computer science; Rochester Institute of Technology
+- M.S., computer science; Rochester Institute of Technology

 At the California University of Pennsylvania, math and computer science were also the same major.
 Parsons enjoyed both because he likes logic and working with computers.
 “There’s a lot of theory in math, and when I was in school, you had to solve a lot of problems using that theory,” he says.
 After graduation, Parsons got a job developing software for Eastman Kodak.
 Since then, he’s designed software for the company’s products and manufacturing lines.
 Now, Parsons maps Eastman Kodak’s plans for launching products.
 Companies have to take a lot of steps before introducing merchandise to the public, and he makes sure that happens.